vidsinghal/BBReorderingExperiment/README.md

 ### Structure description

-Each numbered folder in the repository is a unique source file.
+Each numbered folder in **INTERESTING_FILES** is a unique source file.
 The folder contains the reduced part of the original bitcode file.

 For instance, **1/59489066aba24d4321ea37e2bf9882233ce9374c83ffc490b09bbf23eda4b16f.bc**

 The llvm disassembly has the extension .ll